 Condition the Fruit

 Even after the apples are correctly dehydrated there may still be some residual moisture in the fruit that you can't feel.
-This shouldn't be enough to prevent the fruit from being safely preserved and mold-free.
-You will, however, have a tastier, better product if you "condition" the dried fruit.
+This shouldn't typically be enough to prevent the fruit from being safely preserved and mold-free.
+You will, however, have a tastier, better product if you "condition" the dried fruit, which ensures that all the pieces are fully dry and contain the same humidity level.
 This process redistributes the fruit pieces as well as any moisture they may still contain.

-Once your dried apples are conditioned, store them in airtight containers away from direct light or heat.
+Once your dried apples are conditioned and there's no condensation on the inside of your jar, store them in airtight containers away from direct light or heat.
 It's okay to fill the jars completely at this point.

 - Although you can leave the apple skin on, it will be sharp-edged and tough once dried.